Please try searching something.

 - DECTA will proceed either to capturing or holding the payment, according to the merchant’s choice;

-- After successfully proceeded payment, your customer will be redirected to the success page.
+- After a successfully proceeded payment, your customer will be redirected to the success page.

 Note that the payment amount and currency should match the amount and currency in the order.